 This is a full-time position with material benefits, and the salary will be commensurate with experience.
 Additional benefits include the opportunity to work alongside passionate and dedicated preservationists and community advocates, and top talent from the fields of architecture, design, and other key stakeholder groups.
 In addition, NPT works closely and shares facilities during the summer months with the University of Florida’s Preservation Institute Nantucket (PIN).

-To apply for this position, submit your résumé with a detailed cover describing your experience and qualifications, directly corresponding to the above position description by August 1, 2019.
+To apply for this position, submit your résumé with a detailed cover describing your experience and qualifications, directly corresponding to the above position description.

 Please send materials electronically to: firstname.lastname@example.org